Pilot, M3 participant Afif Najmi shares experience of playing the semi-pro game | Goal.com

 "I'm sure FAM (Malaysian FA) has its reasons for cancelling the rest of the season, but the players have been left in a lurch by it, especially those whose income depend on them playing.

-"To be honest, Melawati too are not doing good financially at the moment, and with AirAsia expected to conduct another round of retrenchment next week, these are uncertain times for me," he noted.
+"To be honest, Melawati too are not doing good financially at the moment, and with how the economy is these days, these are uncertain times for me," he noted.

 With semi-pro football providing the base for the Malaysian league pyramid, it is hoped that Malaysia's football administrators have something planned in the future which would ensure that the talent pool that is the country's part-time players, Afif being one of them, is not kept away from the game for too long.